 I tried making her realize that she should not be with that man even one more day.
 In my helpless attempt to try to understand why she was doing this to herself, I found out a horrific truth about our hypocritical society.
 She told me “If my kids starve or I can’t pay their school fees, my brothers and parents would help me with some money.
 If my husband dies tomorrow, they will come and take me back and will look after my children.
 But, as long as my husband is alive, I am bound to live with him.
 My family or community will never accept me or support me if I leave him.”

-Usually, families, force women to live with abusive, violent partners even when they are economically independent.
+Families do force women to live with abusive, violent partners even when they are economically independent.
 Divorce is still a taboo in many parts of society.

 Fear of being alone

 Patriarchy teaches women that they are not enough on their own, they need a man around to protect them and look after them.
 Many societies consider husbands as women’s ‘guardians’.
-His role is to control them, ‘teach’ them lessons when they are wrong and provide them with material needs.
+His role is to control them, ‘teach’ them lessons when they are wrong, and provide them with material needs.
 Regardless of age, educational and professional background, societies teach women to dependent on male family members!
 They believe that they need a husband to be complete.
-They fear to deal with the complex, cruel and unsafe world on their own.
+They fear to deal with the complex, cruel, and unsafe world on their own.

 No country in the world can ensure women’s safety and security.
 Lack of exposure to the outside world adds an extra layer of barrier in women’s lives, while they are already dealing with adversity at home!!
 More and more women are breaking these barriers – facing several odds by themselves.
 Still, in many countries, women do not feel safe enough without a man around – even if the man is abusive.
-There is a proverb in India,“known enemies are better than unknown friends”.
-The sad truth is that women feel being beaten or raped by husbands is better than being molested, raped or harassed by outsiders!
+There is a proverb in India, “known enemies are better than unknown friends”.
+The sad truth is that women feel being beaten or raped by husbands is better than being molested, raped, or harassed by outsiders!
 That’s what, they fear, is going to happen when they are on their own.
 And they prefer to live with abusive partners instead.